 Education and training improve access to employment opportunities and helps to sustain and accelerate overall development.
 Quality Education is the 4th Sustainable Development Goal, whilst the National Development Plan (NDP) emphasises the link between education and employment as well as the significant contribution it makes to the development of the capabilities and wellbeing of the population.

 1.6.7 The learner enrollment, learner-teacher ratio and learner retention rate

-Learner enrolment in Stellenbosch increased from 27 087 enrolments in 2018 to 28 033 in 2020, an increase of 1.7 per cent.
-The growth rate in learners is slightly above the Western Cape average of 2.1 per cent across the same period.
+Learner enrolment in Stellenbosch increased from 27 087 enrolments in 2018 to 27 491 in 2019, an increase of 1.5 per cent.